 The game does great at pacing levels and abilities.
 By the time you start to dissipate from being a master of rain, you unlock the Thunder ability which adds variety to levels you already completed, but adds more complexity in the levels ahead.
 Once you feel like a master of Thunder, you hit another ability in the game, and again, this adds variety to already completed levels but more complexity for future levels.
 Rain on Your Parade continues to do this until beaten so it’s great!

 Each character has an individual personality, and I love the slapstick comedy dialogue in this game.
 Across the skies, you’ll meet an elderly farmer woman, a frog (cameo of Frogger), a cloud as old as time, and more.
-One of my favorite characters is Buggy, a bug who wants to talk about Greek architecture, but he was only created for one scene in the game to tell the player to contact the developers if we encountered bugs.
+One of my favorite characters is Buggy, a bug who wants to talk about Greek architecture.
+He was only created for one scene in the game to tell the player to contact the developers if we encountered bugs.
 My other favorite was the Lochness sea monster, who was drawn on cardboard because the developers didn’t have a budget to make her a full 3D model.
 Although humorous, I felt an ounce of heartache for the characters to be real.
 Maybe that’s just me.

 Can You Pet the Dog?

-Rain on Your Parade
+Rain on Your Parade Indie Game

 Rain on Your Parade is an Indie game I would have never played if not for Xbox Game Pass.
 Honestly, Xbox Game Pass has allowed me to explore so many games that I normally wouldn’t have a budget to pay for, and Rain on Your Parade is a fun video game to play during my spare time or when my online buddies aren’t on.
 I highly recommend playing this game for a few short hours of fun!
 I hope it makes your frown turn upside down.